 The Holy Spirit Newman Center at GCU, now in its fourth year, added a second Sunday Mass last month.
 Some 80-100 students attend; the chapel seats 50.

 Students nearly fill the chapel for Wednesday evening Mass.
-The liturgy is the key offering that keeps students engaged and diving deeper into their faith, Esco said.
+The liturgy is the key offering that keeps students engaged and diving deeper into their faith, Escio said.
 “Newman Nights” on Thursdays offer fellowship, guest speakers, prayer nights and free food.

 These two outreaches, Mass and community, summarize a Newman Center.
 “By offering what little we have to the Lord, He has amazed us and has blessed us back abundantly.
-He continues to amaze me each and every day,” Esco said.
+He continues to amaze me each and every day,” Escio said.

 Bible studies and missionary opportunities are also associated with Newman Centers as are leadership opportunities.
 Some 17 Holy Trinity Newman Center alumni alone have moved on to become FOCUS missionaries.